 I've been an ethical breeder since 1989 and obtain all necessary health clearances required by the Golden Retriever Club of America.
 Many of my dogs are Champions in the conformation ring having correct structure and movement. .

-Sharon has been a member of Good Dog for about 4 years
+Sharon has been a member of Good Dog for over 4 years

 Sharon was screened for responsible practices and has been a member since 2021.